 It’s now been five weeks since my surgery.
-Although I look almost normal, with some visible swelling on the right side of my face, I still feel as though I am wearing one of these:
+Although I look almost normal, with some visible swelling on the right side of my face, I still feel as though I am wearing a mask.

 I can tell the numbness is going away by the sometimes tingly, sometimes sharp messages I’m getting from the nerves in the affected areas.
 As my doctor described this, it’s like the “pins and needles” you feel when your foot or something goes to sleep and it starts to “wake up” again.
 Still can’t do lipstick by “feel,” or who knows where it would end up?